Rolls-Royce to cut 2,600 staff, appoints new finance chief

 The majority of the aerospace jobs are in Britain and the United States and the need to cut numbers comes as the focus on Rolls' key Trent engines moves from a development to production phase, requiring fewer engineers.

-The development of new facilities has also made the group more efficient, requiring fewer staff, and a move to reorganise the group into two divisions has reduced the number of management jobs.
+The development of new facilities has also made the group more efficient, requiring fewer staff, and a move to reorganize the group into two divisions has reduced the number of management jobs.

 The announcement comes almost three weeks after Rolls issued a major profit warning, saying deteriorating economic conditions meant profit would not rise next year as previously forecast, sending its shares plunging by 16 percent at the time.